Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ---

-Then, because of these results, we did a table, which showed that this could be explained by the decrease of the anthropogeneic causes, in specific, a reduction of fishing gear (the principle cause of stranding).
+Then, because of these results, we did a table, which showed a possible explaination.
+It seems that is because the decrease of the anthropogeneic causes, in specific, a reduction of fishing gear (the principle cause of stranding).
 Also, the unclassified causes have been increasing, specially this last years, which could be affecting this study.
-In other words, we probably are not able to see the reality of the situation because the numbre of this unclassified causes are so high.
+In other words, we probably are not able to see the reality of the situation because the number of this last ones causes are so high.

 <p align="center">